 sudo apt install gnupg ca-certificates sudo apt-key adv --keyserver hkp://keyserver.ubuntu.com:80 --recv-keys 3FA7E0328081BFF6A14DA29AA6A19B38D3D831EF echo "deb https://download.mono-project.com/repo/ubuntu stable-focal main" | sudo tee /etc/apt/sources.list.d/mono-official-stable.list sudo apt update sudo apt install mono-complete

 Installing .NetCore (2.0, 3.1) and .Net5

-Detailed instructions for the installation of .NetCore3 on many distributions are available in the Microsoft Documentation.
+Detailed instructions for the installation of .NetCore3 on many distributions is available in the Microsoft Documentation.
 The instructions below are for Ubuntu 20.04 but check the Microsoft documentation for updates.
-Also note, these instructions are slightly modified.
+Also, note these instructions are slightly modified.
 This is because Microsofts documented instructions use the ‘-y’ switch on apt.
-Consequently apt will assume you agree to every change.
+Consequently, apt will assume you agree to every change.
 However, automatically accepting everything can cause problems if other packages are affected.

 Preparing the system

 wget https://packages.microsoft.com/config/ubuntu/20.04/packages-microsoft-prod.deb -O packages-microsoft-prod.deb sudo dpkg -i packages-microsoft-prod.deb sudo apt-get update sudo apt-get install apt-transport-https sudo apt-get update

 sudo apt-get install dotnet-sdk-5.0